stef-writes/iceOS-beta01/docs/todo/ENGINEERING_TODO.md

 - [ ] Runbooks for common operations

 ## 8. Extensibility and Plugins
-- [ ] Plugin system for third-party extensions
+- [ ] Plugin system for third-party extensions (nodes, tools, agents, chains)
+- [ ] Integration adapters for LangChain, CrewAI, LlamaIndex, etc.
+- [ ] API for external tool and agent registration
 - [ ] Hooks and middleware for request interception

 ## 9. Performance and Scalability